msemjan/go-taskwarrior-hook-boilerplate/README.md

 According to the Taskwarrior's [Github page](https://github.com/GothenburgBitFactory/taskwarrior/blob/develop/docs/rfcs/task.md), there MAY be other fields than those listed in a task definition in the documentation.
 Such fields MUST be preserved intact by any client, which means that if a task is downloaded that contains an unrecognized field, that field MUST not be modified, and MUST continue to exist in the task.
 User Defined Attributes (UDAs) are considered additional fields.

-At the moment, there is no support for additional unrecognized fields by this boilerplate.
-Moreover, some attributes haven't been implemented yet, for example those used by recurrent tasks.
+At the moment, there is no support for additional unrecognized fields by this boilerplate, but all standard attributes are implemented.
+If you are using any User Defined Attributes (UDAs), you need to add them into the `Task` structure in `src/task.go`, and update the code whenever you add new UDAs.

+The last limitation is that at the moment, all dates are stored in the `Task struct` as `*string` so I can a) use `omitempty` when marshaling/unmarshaling JSONs, b) I don't have to implement `json.Unmarshaler` interface to parse them.

 ## To-Do

-- [ ] Implement all the attributes from the Taskwarrior's [Github page](https://github.com/GothenburgBitFactory/taskwarrior/blob/develop/docs/rfcs/task.md)
 - [ ] Add more examples?
 Maybe?
+- [ ] Create a helper function that takes the date string and returns a date or implement (un)marshaler interface for a custom time `struct`, which I can use instead of `*string`